-

 • Other vacation scholarship schemes: organisations including Cancer Council Victoria and MS Research Australia offer scholarships for undergraduate students placed in relevant WEHI laboratories

-• InSPIRE: a program for students from selected universities in China to undertake a fully-funded, 10-week internship within our leading research teams
+• InSPIRE: a program for students from selected universities in Asia to undertake a fully-funded, 10-week internship within our leading research teams

 • Course research placements: we host local and international students for research placements of varying lengths, which are part of their university course requirements.
 This includes the University of Melbourne MD Research Project